Case Study- Indecent Assault – Section 39 of the Crimes Act 1958

 This was an excellent result as the client avoided not just a criminal record, but a criminal record for a sex offence.
 A finding of guilty for a sex offence would have had huge ramifications for our client, particularly as he was very young and in the early stages of his University degree.

-If you have been charged or are due to be interviewed in relation to indecent assault or a sex offence and need advice or representation, please contact our indecent assault lawyers immediately.
+If you have been charged or are due to be interviewed in relation to indecent assault or a sex offence and need advice or representation, please contact our indecent assault lawyers today.